MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 The management command will lock at most 5000 objects at a time, and then update their field value.

-By using select_for_update() for each chunk, you can be sure that the field value for those objects won't be overridden by anybody else in the meantime.
+By using ``select_for_update()`` for each chunk, you can be sure that the field value for those objects won't be overridden by anybody else in the meantime.

 Sure, running this command will take longer than updating all records at once while locking your table.
 But it allows you to keep your site operational.
 Which, very often, I guess, is more important.

-But coming back to what I said earlier: as an engineer you know more about the project than Django does, this applies here as well.
+But coming back to what I said earlier, as an engineer you know more about the project than Django does, this applies here as well.
 If you know that the table you're adding a field to is small or maybe even empty, it's absolutely okay to add a default value.